More Thoughts on Bernie Sanders and Capitalism

 then the main section on policy, and possibly some conclusions.
 But

-I jumped ahead and wrote the policy section, then circled back to
+I jumped ahead and wrote the policy section first — it started

-on context really need their own post to stretch out, I'll just
+and that my thoughts on context really need their own post to open up

-compress them into bullet points here.
+and breathe, I'll just compress them into bullet points here.

 I've been thinking about revolutions.
 I used to think about